Renting in Ontario

 The RTA sets out the rights and responsibilities of landlords and tenants who rent residential properties and sets out a process for enforcing them.

 Landlords and tenants of most residential rental units are covered by most of the rules in the RTA.
 A rental unit can be an apartment, a house, or a room in a rooming or boarding house.
 The RTA also applies to care homes, retirement homes, sites in a mobile home park or land lease community.
 In addition, the RTA sets out the process for resolving non-profit housing co-operative (co-op) eviction disputes.
+If you are a non-profit housing co-op or a co-op member, visit Non-Profit Co-op Evictions.

 The RTA does not apply if the tenant must share a kitchen or bathroom with the landlord.
 Many of the rules about rent do not apply to non-profit housing, public housing, and college and university residences.